w4560000/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Tutorials/location-interception.md

 }
 ```

-You can set the <xref:PostSharp.Aspects.LocationInterceptionArgs.Value> property of <xref:PostSharp.Aspects.LocationInterceptionArgs> and then call <xref:PostSharp.Aspects.LocationInterceptionArgs.ProceedSetValue> to pass a different value in for the property.
+You can set the `Value` property of <xref:PostSharp.Aspects.LocationInterceptionArgs> and then call <xref:PostSharp.Aspects.LocationInterceptionArgs.ProceedSetValue> to pass a different value in for the property.
 For example, <xref:PostSharp.Aspects.LocationInterceptionAspect.OnSetValue(PostSharp.Aspects.LocationInterceptionArgs)> could be used to check for a null string, and then change the string to a non-null value:

 ```csharp
 [PSerializable]